WeWork begins search for a new CEO: sources

-(Reuters) - WeWork has started a search for a new chief executive following the departure of its co-founder Adam Neumann, people familiar with the matter said on Monday, as the U.S. office-sharing start-up seeks to reverse its widening losses.
+(Reuters) - WeWork has started a search for a new chief executive following the departure of co-founder Adam Neumann, people familiar with the matter said on Monday, as the U.S. office-sharing start-up seeks to reverse its widening losses.

-WeWork’s current co-CEOs, Artie Minson and Sebastian Gunningham, have only been in place since September but the talks indicated SoftBank Group (9984.T), WeWork’s majority owner, is eager for a fresh change after a botched effort to go public this year.
+WeWork’s current co-CEOs, Artie Minson and Sebastian Gunningham, have only been in place since September, but talks indicated SoftBank Group (9984.T), WeWork’s majority owner, is eager for a fresh change after a botched effort to go public this year.

-WeWork has been in talks with a number of potential CEO candidates, including T-Mobile US Inc (TMUS.O) CEO John Legere, the sources said.
+WeWork has been in talks with a number of potential CEO candidates, including U.S. wireless carrier T-Mobile US Inc (TMUS.O) CEO John Legere, the sources said.
 The Wall Street Journal first reported on Legere’s talks with WeWork about the CEO job.

 WeWork and T-Mobile declined to comment.

-It was not clear whether WeWork’s talks with Legere are current.
-If so, the could represent a conflict for him, given that he is seeking to renegotiate with SoftBank the $26 billion merger of T-Mobile and Spring.
+Legere is not a leading candidate for the WeWork CEO role, one of the sources said.
+Ongoing talks with WeWork could represent a conflict, given that Legere is seeking to renegotiate with SoftBank the $26 billion merger of T-Mobile and Sprint Corp (S.N).

 The deal is currently awaiting regulatory approval, and Legere said last week talks were ongoing with Sprint to extend their merger agreement.
-But he declined to rule out requesting the $26 billion price be reduced.
+He declined to rule out requesting that the $26 billion price be reduced.

-SoftBank last month spent around $10 billion to take control of WeWork, rescuing the company from potential bankruptcy after it failed to complete an initial public offering which also led to the departure of Neumann.
+SoftBank last month spent around $10 billion to take control of WeWork, rescuing the company from potential bankruptcy after it failed to complete an initial public offering, which also led to Neumann’s departure.

-Neumann, who attracted criticism for his erratic management style, was replaced as CEO by Minson and Gunningham, but speculation has been rife that the pair are only a stop-gap solution.
+Neumann, who attracted criticism for his erratic management style, was replaced as CEO by Minson and Gunningham, but speculation has been rife that the pair are only a stopgap solution.

 Since taking control of WeWork, SoftBank has already installed its chief operating officer, Marcelo Claure, as the executive chairman of WeWork parent The We Company.